SwampDragons/terraform-packet-vsphere/README.md

 export TF_VAR_vcsa_iso_url=$(aws s3 presign --expires-in=7200 s3://packet-uploads/VMware-VCSA-all-6.7.0-11726888.iso)
 ```

+The bucket was created in us-west-2, make sure your default region is set to the same region.

 ### Terraform Apply

 You can pick whichever facility you want.
 That's the Packet datacenter that the